de Branges spaces on compact Riemann surfaces and a Beurling-Lax type theorem: Preliminaries

-is well-defined for an arbitrary base point $p_0 \in X$.
-We note that $\Lambda$ is invariant under $\tau$ and hence the complex conjugation is defined on $J(X)$.
-Furthermore, we always choose $p_0 \in X_\R$ and it follows that $\tau$ and the complex conjugation are invariant under the Abel-Jacobi map, i.e. $\mu(\tauBa{p}) = \overline{\mu(p)}$.
-The corresponding theta function is given by
+is well-defined for an arbitrary base point $p_0 \in X$; we take $p_0 \in X_0$ as chosen above in the construction of the canonical homology basis.
+We note that $\Lambda$ is invariant under complex conjugation and hence the complex conjugation is defined on $J(X)$.
+Furthermore, since we chose $p_0 \in X_\R$, it follows that $\tau$ and the complex conjugation are equivariant under the Abel-Jacobi map, i.e. $\mu(\tauBa{p}) = \overline{\mu(p)}$.
+We extend $\mu$ by linearity to divisors on $X$.
+Since by Abel-Jacobi theorem a divisor $D$ is equivalent to zero if and only if $\mu(D)=0$, we also view $\mu$ as defined on line bundles on $X$.